BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * Darts and Spikers drop far less frequently in the E-Tech pools.  *(I suspect this might annoy some folks; I could probably be convinced to undo that)*
+* Normalizes weapon type drops a bit.  *(Decreases pistol drop chance, increases all other weapon types.)*
 * Lootable Container Changes:
   * "Regular" treasure chests will always provide at least blue-rarity gear, and has a decent chance of including stuff from the legendary pools.